Aviation Darwinism - The Republic P-47 Thunderbolt

 As Kenney had expected, the Thunderbolt was proving to be a remarkably effective fighter against the Japanese.
 Unable to get any P-38's due to the demand in the ETO, Kenney was able to acquire additional Thunderbolts to replace the worn out P-38's being flown by the 9th Fighter Squadron of the 49th Fighter Group.

-By mid 1944, the P-47 would be increasing used for close air support and tactical air strikes against the Japanese Army.
+By mid-1944, the P-47 would be increasingly used for close air support and tactical air strikes against the Japanese Army.
 Indeed, P-47s would be flown off of U.S. escort carriers to newly captured airfields on Saipan, and be used with great effect against Japanese air and land forces in the Marianas Islands.

 The P-47 would fight with distinction in the Far East.
 Flown by American and Allied Air Forces, the Thunderbolt would perform yeoman service in Burma and China.
 Yet ultimately, the P-47 would only be a bit player in the Pacific and China-Burma-India theaters.
-Until the arrival of the remarkable long range P-47N in 1945, the long range mission in the Pacific would be domain of the P-38 and later, the P-51 Mustang.
+Until the arrival of the remarkable long-range P-47N in 1945, the long-range mission in the Pacific would be the domain of the P-38 and later, the P-51 Mustang.

 Adding to the already cascading woes of the German war machine was the effort being mounted to destroy Germany's ability to produce aviation and motor vehicle fuel.
 Refineries and storage facilities were getting worked over by the heavy bombers of the 8th and 15th Air Forces.
 One sure-fire method of keeping the Luftwaffe on the ground everywhere was to eliminate its sources of fuel.
 At long last, fuel had become a high priority target for the Allied bombers.